robinyms78/My-Portfolio/README.md

    f.
 Weather information collection system: A weather collector system based on weather API to detect weather conditions and output speech-related information for the robot controller.

    g.
-Topic Modelling System: An API to extract topic models from a given data set using Latent Diriclet Allocation with Gibb's sampling.
+Topic modelling system: An API to extract topic models from a given data set using Latent Diriclet Allocation with Gibb's sampling.

 2. Objective-C Code: